Hazard Notification System (HANS) for Volcanoes

 Resources:

 NOTE: HVO’s monitoring network is mostly recovered from recent power- and storm-related outages.
-Several summit stations, including the SDH tiltmeter, will remain offline until we are able to re-establish access across the deep tephra field south of the caldera.
+Several summit stations, including the SDH tiltmeter, will remain offline until we are able to re-establish access across the deep tephra field southwest of the caldera.

 The following links provide more information about the current eruption that began on December 23, 2024: